alvaroloes/enumer/README.md

 The usage of Enumer is the same as Stringer, so you can refer to the [Stringer docs](https://godoc.org/golang.org/x/tools/cmd/stringer) for more information.

-There are two flags added: `json` and `sql`.
+There are three flags added: `json`, `yaml` and `sql`.
 If the json flag is set to true (i.e. `enumer -type=Pill -json`), the JSON related methods will be generated.
+Similarly if the yaml flag is set to true, the YAML related methods will be generated.
 And if the sql flag is set to true, the Scanner and Valuer interface will be implemented to seamlessly use the enum in a database model.

 ## Inspiring projects